 - Don’t use just any old biscuit recipe, use my shortcake biscuits which are made especially to soak up the strawberry juice.
 These biscuits are a little sweeter and more cakey than regular biscuits.

-- Though the shortcakes come together quickly and can be made the day you’re serving them, you can make them a few days (or weeks) before the party and freeze them.
+- Though the shortcakes come together quickly and can be made the day you’re serving them, you can make them a few days (or weeks) before and freeze them.
 Defrost and reheat in the oven to revive the texture.

-- The day of the party all you need to do is re-warm the shortcakes and whip some cream.
+- The fruit fillings can be made the night before and refrigerated.
+The day of the party all you need to do is re-warm the shortcakes and whip some cream.

 - Set out the biscuits, filling and cream and allow guests to build their own Shortcake.